Timothy P. McAnulty

 Timothy McAnulty practices all aspects of patent law, including district court litigations, post-grant proceedings, due diligence, strategic counseling, freedom-to-operate studies, opinion writing, and portfolio development.
 He represents clients across a wide range of technologies and works closely with them to develop strategies aligned with their business goals.

 Mr. McAnulty has assisted many clients in developing patent portfolios with comprehensive strategies toward enforcement, competitive landscapes, licensing, and protecting commercial embodiments.
 He routinely counsels clients throughout all stages of product development and often works directly with technical teams through design changes.
-He has drafted and prosecuted hundreds of patent applications across various technologies.
-His technical experience includes medical devices, engine and exhaust-treatment technologies, hydraulics, business methods, control systems, green technologies, and chemical processes and equipment.
+Mr. McAnulty has drafted and prosecuted hundreds of patent applications across various technologies.
+His technical experience includes medical devices, engine and exhaust-treatment technologies, fuel injection systems, hydraulics, business methods, control systems, green technologies, materials, and chemical processes and equipment.

 - Successfully defended the validity of several patents that were central to licensed patent portfolios during separate reexamination proceedings.

-- Developed and managed the U.S. portfolio of a start-up medical device company, providing advice on due diligence investigations during multiple investor rounds and license negotiations.
+- Developed and managed U.S. portfolios for various start-up companies, providing advice on due diligence investigations during multiple investor rounds and license negotiations.

-- Worked as an engineer for both ExxonMobil and Mobil, directly supporting refinery business units by designing, troubleshooting, and retrofitting complex reactor internals for supporting, transferring, and fluidizing catalysts.
+- Worked as an engineer for both ExxonMobil and Mobil, directly supporting refinery business units by designing and retrofitting complex reactor internals for supporting, transferring, and fluidizing catalysts.
+Gained working knowledge of all refinery equipment and processes.

 - American Intellectual Property Law Association